kingfisher63/avm_juischeck/README.md

 ## Device dialogs

 These dialogs open when you click the *Add Device*, *Add DECT* or *Edit* button.
 Input fields are checked for valid input.
-A input field with invalid input will have a red border.
+An input field with invalid input will have a red border.
 In this case the input field has a tooltip that explains the reason for this.
 If any field has invalid input, you cannot click the *OK* button.

-If the device is a device that uses the JUIS service (all devices except DECT), you can supply a network address (IP-address or DNS name) and click the *Query* button.
+If the device is a device that uses the JUIS service (all devices except DECT), you can supply a network address (IP address or DNS name) and click the *Query* button.
 JuisCheck for Windows will then populate the device properties from the *juis_boxinfo.xml* file retrieved from the device.

 ## Device collection files

-Device collections are stored in XML-files.
+Device collections are stored in XML files.
 The *examples* folder contains a number of device collections that are provided as a courtasy.
-Despite considerable efforts from the author, you must not assume that the data is either complete or fully correct.
+Despite considerable efforts from the author you must not assume that the data is either complete or fully correct.

 ## Miscellaneous